gardener/gardener/docs/operations/seed_settings.md

 ⚠️ In any case, there must be a VPA available for your seed cluster.
 Using a seed without VPA is not supported.

+### Vertical Pod Autoscaler Maximum Allowed Recommendation

+One of the [known limitations](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/README.md#known-limitations) of VPA is that it is unaware of the Node's capacity, and can increase the resource requests of a Pod beyond the capacity of any single Node.
+Such Pod is likely to become permanently unschedulable.
+That problem can be partly mitigated by using the VerticalPodAutoscaler's `.spec.resourcePolicy.containerPolicies[].maxAllowed` field to constrain Pod resource requests to the level of Nodes' allocatable resources to make sure that the Pod will be always schedulable.

+By setting the `.spec.settings.verticalPodAutoscaler.maxAllowed` field to the largest Seed Nodes' allocatable resources you can make sure that no Pods will be unschedulable due to the above-mentioned VPA limitation.

+> [!WARNING]
+> Currently, the effect of setting this field is only limited to VPAs of the following components: etcd, kube-apiserver and prometheus.

 ### VPA Pitfall: Excessive Resource Requests Making Pod Unschedulable
 VPA is unaware of node capacity, and can increase the resource requests of a pod beyond the capacity of any single node.
 Such pod is likely to become permanently unschedulable.
 That problem can be partly mitigated by using the